xpl/test_challenges/SegmentStream/redis-caching-proxy/README.md

 ### Here's my line of reasoning:

-- **Our service must be I/O bound** — i.e. most of the time it waits for an I/O to happen.
+- **Our service seems to be I/O bound** — i.e. most of the time it waits for an I/O to happen.
 And it does not perform any CPU-intensive processing in JS callbacks.
 All it does is touching the LRU cache and issuing more I/O. And that cache thing is _small peanuts_ in terms of CPU utilization — it's literally just a couple of hashtable / linked list operations that cannot take more than a few hundred CPU cycles.